 Dr. Frank Triplett is a Professor Emeritus at the University of Mount Union who served as a USAC Visiting Professor in Pau, France on three separate occasions.
 Degree-seeking students with a minimum 2.5 GPA attending the Lyon or Pau, France programs are eligible for this scholarship, which will be awarded to semester and yearlong students.
 Preference will be given to students with high financial need.

-Jade Wright, USAC Haifa Summer 2013 and Fall 2013 alumnus, created this scholarship to allow more students to experience firsthand the challenges and growth of studying abroad in a non-traditional region that is often unfamiliar to and misunderstood by those in the U.S. Degree-seeking students with a minimum 3.0 GPA attending the Haifa, Israel program are eligible for this scholarship, which will be awarded each summer, fall, and spring semester.
-Preference will be given to students with little to no previous background and exposure to the Middle East.
+Jade Wright, USAC Haifa Summer 2013 and Fall 2013 alumnus, created this scholarship to allow more students to experience firsthand the challenges and growth of studying abroad in a non-traditional region that is often unfamiliar to and misunderstood by those in the U.S. Degree-seeking students with a minimum 3.0 GPA attending India or South Africa programs are eligible for this scholarship, which will be awarded each summer, fall, and spring semester.
+Preference will be given to students with little to no previous background and exposure to these regions.

 Colin Proctor, USAC Torino alumnus of Fall 2010, founded this scholarship with his sister, Megan Proctor, in memory of their late mother, who encouraged and supported their desires to study abroad.
 Colin majored in Accounting and Finance at the University of Nevada, Reno (UNR), and his time in Torino and traveling throughout Europe inspired him to continue traveling and pursuing his goals after graduation.
 He has traveled to more than 50 countries and is a Certified Public Accountant and entrepreneur.
 Megan studied abroad in Singapore while pursuing her law degree at the University of British Columbia and has visited more than 30 countries.
 Both Colin and Megan continue to use the skills they learned abroad in their personal and professional lives.